laurenharveyy/Kindergarten-Immunization-Records/README.md

 1. Refer to the Infant Dataset and navigate to the column titled "Case_Rate"
 2. Click the drop down arrow and filter the values from Z --> A to sort the case rates from highest to lowest.
 Your answer should be Madera County (6.1), Imperial County (5.3), and Butte County (5.1). <br> ![Infant Case Rate','Pertussis Case Rates Among Infants in California Counties'](/infantcaserate.png)

+### Question 4: What was the median case rate among Counties for each year between 2010 and 2014?
+1. Refer to the dataset titled "PertusisRates2010_2015"
+2. Filter the cases for 2010 from Z --> A so that California is in the first row.
+3. Create a new row beneath the dataset titled "Median"
+4. In your new row, go to column C. In that column, insert the equation =MEDIAN (C3:C60).
+This will calculate the median case rate among the counties, exempting the state of California.
+5. Repeat the appropriate equation in each column with case rates.
+6. Your answer should be 20.555 for 2010, 5.58 for 2011, 2.07 for 2012, 4.10 for 2013, and 17.28 for 2014.
+Notice that the median case rate is significantly higher in 2010 and 2014 -- the years the outbreaks occurred.

 ### Question 5: Which counties had the greatest percent increase in pertussis cases between 2010 and 2014?
 The greatest percent decrease?
 1. Refer to the dataset titled "pertusisRates2010_2015"